sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 perform type specialization helped along by the programmer, while the ideal solution for JavaScript solves the problem transparently.

-Can work around the inliner?
+Can we work around the inliner?
 ---

 As a simple test, turn off the inlining restriction on recursive functions.